vince15dk/node-react/ReadMe.md

           (1) Passport entirely automates OAuth flow, but not the entire project (2) inherent confusion and sort of hard to grabs of library structure needs to be resolved (3) passport library && paassport strategy libarary(authenticating with one very specific method(email/password, Google, Facebook))

+3. MongoDB with Mongoose

+        (1) each document hold the data of user
+        (2) mongoose wraps the json of mongodb to handle the data (3) mongodb setup remotely via http://www.mLab.com (version 3.6.9 (MMAPv1))